 Dividing Marital Property

-In a Florida divorce the old adage, "What's mine is yours," rings true.
-When you marry in Florida, what you bring with you is considered non-marital, but almost everything purchased or accumulated during the marriage is considered marital property.
-The Florida divorce and family law courts are instructed by Florida Statute 61.075 to equally divide marital assets and debts between the spouses.
-In most cases, the intent of the law is to give 50 percent to the Wife and 50 percent to the Husband.
-One party may take more debt, but also be given more in assets to equal it all out.
-The distribution of property can be challenging for spouses because there are items they may both want, or they may feel that what debt is in the other spouse's name is that spouse's debt.
-However, if it became debt during the marriage the name it is in does not typically mean that is where the debt will end up.
+Nonmarital assets and liabilities include pre-marital acquisitions by either party, including gifts, bequests, income (unless the income was treated by the parties as a marital asset), or any written agreement between the parties.Equal Division of Assets and DebtIn most cases, the intent of the law is to give 50 percent to the husband and 50 percent to the wife.
+If one party takes more debt, they may also be given more in assets to equal it all out.
+The distribution of property can be challenging for spouses because there are items they may both want, or they may feel the spouse is solely responsible for the debt in their name.
+However, if it became debt during the marriage, the name associated with the debt does not necessarily mean that is where the debt will remain.

 Dividing Marital Property: Frequently Asked Questions